quantumgardener/qg.blog/content/notes/Terror in my Australian backyard.md

 A red-back spider's web is usually identifiable by thicker strands often stuck to the ground.
 Use your finger to touch them (stupid) and you'll find a the web much stronger relative to other spiders' webs and quite sticky.
 Luckily a small stick has the same effect.
 Right behind the mass that was the dead cockroach was a nice little red-back that I couldn't see.
 It moved when I twanged the web.
 I moved too.

 Glad I changed chairs before breakfast before breakfast.
-But, like every other Australian would be, was in bare feet when checking the chair.
+But, like every other Australianwould be, was in bare feet when checking the chair. would be, was in barefeet when checking the chair.